pcafrica/advanced_programming_2025-2026/lectures/08/08-c++_libraries.md

 These features form the foundation for implementing *plugins* (and are also employed in Python modules).

 Dynamic loading is a fundamental aspect of a plugin architecture, allowing an application to load parts of its implementation dynamically based on user requests.
+It uses functions like `dlopen()`, `dlsym()`, and `dlclose()` (from `<dlfcn.h>`) to load shared libraries at runtime.
+This differs from regular dynamic linking, where dependencies are resolved at program startup.

 **:warning: This is a very advanced topic.
 For more information, have a look at [this interesting post](https://blog.theopnv.com/posts/cpp-dynamic-loading/) (source code [here](https://github.com/theo-pnv/Dynamic-Loading)).**